mattiaforc/GDL/Notes/notes.md

 ## Geometric Deep Learning (GDL)

+### Graph Neural Networks
+Graph neural networks (**GNNs**) **are deep learning based methods that operate on graph domain**.

+Based on CNNs and graph embedding, graph neural networks (GNNs) are proposed to **collectively aggregate information from graph structure**.
+Thus they can model input and/or output consisting of elements and their dependency.

+Firstly, the standard neural networks like CNNs and RNNs cannot handle the graph input properly in that they stackthe feature of nodes by a specific order.
+However, there isn’t a natural order of nodes in the graph.
+To present a graph completely, we should traverse all the possible orders as the input of the model like CNNs and RNNs, which is very redundant when computing.
+To solve this problem, **GNNs propagate on each node respectively, ignoring the input order of nodes**.
+In other words, **the output of GNNs is invariant for the input order of nodes**.
+Secondly, an edge in a graph represents the information of dependency between two nodes.
+In the standard neural networks, the dependency information is just regarded as the feature of nodes.
+However, GNNs can do propagation guided by the graph structure instead of using it as part of features.
+Generally, **GNNs update the hidden state of nodes by a weighted sum of the states of their neighborhood**.

 Geometric Deep Learning is significant because it allows us to **take advantage of data with inherent relationships, connections, and shared properties**.

 -   In traditional Deep Learning, **dimensionality is directly correlated with the number of features in the data** whereas in Geometric Deep Learning, it refers to the **type of the data itself, not the number of features it has**.